citycoins/governance/ccips/ccip-024/ccip-024-miamicoin-community-signal-vote.md

 ## Introduction

-Following the execution of CCIP-020 Graceful Protocol Shutdown[^1] and CCIP-022 CityCoins Treasury Redemption NYC[^2], the MiamiCoin (MIA) community seeks to send a signal to the City of Miami regarding the STX treasury held by the protocol.
+Following the execution of CCIP-020 Graceful Protocol Shutdown[^1] and CCIP-022 CityCoins Treasury Redemption NYC[^2], the MiamiCoin (MIA) community seeks to send a verifiable poll to the City of Miami regarding the STX treasury held by the protocol.
 This CCIP proposes an on-chain vote for MIA holders to express their desire for the City of Miami to consider nullifying their gift agreement and allow token holders to liquidate the treasury in a manner similar to the NYC redemption process outlined in CCIP-022.

 ## Specification